xHakris/xHakris/README.md

 <h1 align="center">Hi there, I'm <a href="">Christian</a> (Hakris)👋</h1>
 </div>

-Hi there!
-I'm a software developer.
+Hi everyone!
+My name is Christian and I'm a software developer.
 I tryed all the branches of the software development and just specialized in **FrontEnd** development, but I have knowledge in **Full Stack**, making me a well-rounded developer capable of handling all stages of software development.

 ### 📚 Education